dyahalomi/dyahalomi.github.io/_pages/outreach.md

 Building on my experience with SRMP, I founded the **Columbia Student Training in Astronomy Research (STAR) Program**, a year-long, paid mentorship initiative for students from a public high school in Harlem.
 During my Ph.D., I assembled a team of faculty, graduate students, postdocs, and program staff at Columbia and built partnerships with school leadership and external organizations to launch the program. <br><br>

 The pilot cohort ran in the 2024–2025 academic year with 10 students conducting astronomy research projects.
 The program expanded to 12 students in 2025–2026, and a similar cohort is anticipated for 2026–2027.
-To support the program, I secured external funding from the Pinkerton Foundation to provide stipends for both students and mentors and to sustain the program across multiple cohorts. <br><br>
+To support the program, we secured external funding from the Pinkerton Foundation to provide stipends for both students and mentors and to sustain the program across multiple cohorts. <br><br>

 I have served in several roles within the Columbia STAR Program: <br>

 - Director (2024–2025)
 - Advisory Director (2025-Present)
-- Project Mentor (2024–2026)
+- Project Mentor (2024–Present)

 <div style="display: flex; justify-content: center; height: 250px;">